Dr. Oz 21-Day Weight Loss Breakthrough (my experience)

 A basic romaine, tomato and cucumber salad is something I enjoy, but I also try to elevate my salads so I feel satisfied.
 I do that by making sure it hits all of my cravings.
 I add what some might not consider typical ingredients along with traditional ingredients.
-I don’t add all of these at once but these are just a few suggestions I use to add interest to my salads:
+Of course, I don’t add all of these at once but these are just a few suggestions I use to add interest to my salads:

 - homemade salsa – usually we already have it on hand and it adds a nice flavor profile and decreases the amount of dressing I need to add

 - Spritz a little bit of lime or lemon

 - Wickles Pickles – this is an addition that satisfies me because it hits multiple flavor notes — spicy, tangy, and sweet

 - chia seeds – I like to add these for the health benefits and you hardly know they are there, so why not add them and take advantage of the benefits